20 Ideas on How to Dye Sensory Materials for Messy Play

 Choose a time to play where you are able to join in.
 Messy play should be an active experience that the child initiates in some way through imitation.
 If a child is nervous or unsure they might want to watch someone interact with the materials first, so you need to be prepared to get stuck in!
 Playing together with your child also means you can watch for ways to enhance or extend their play.

 Before play, it’s really nice to massage, squeeze or brush your child’s fingers, hands and forearms.
 This alerts their system and brings awareness to the whole upper limb.
-A quick finger, hand or wrist stretch can also help them feel and manipulate the messy play substance more effectively, especially if they have tight hands.
+A quick finger, hand or wrist stretch can also help them feel and manipulate the messy play substance more effectively.

-If your child is able to hold objects, or with some hand over hand help, use kitchen utensils to play with the substance – using a wooden spoon to stir, a ladle or spoons to scoop or a potato masher to squish.
+Ideas for play: if your child is able, or with some hand over hand help, use kitchen utensils to play with the substance – using a wooden spoon to stir, a ladle or spoons to scoop or a potato masher to squish.
 You can use other things from around the home as tools to further develop motor skills, like paintbrushes, rolling pins, biscuit cutters, cutlery, containers, cups or sponges.

 You can also put different objects into the substance for the child to play with.
 This is motivating and helps build fine motor and visual perception skills.
-Good options include cars, plastic animals or figurines.
+Good options include cars, plastic animals or figurines, or you can tailor it to a specialist interest.
 Try dropping some items inside the substance for your child to find.
-Start with bigger objects so they hardly have to touch the messy play mixture; as they get more confident, hide or make the items smaller so your child has to get their hands in.
+Start with bigger objects so they hardly have to touch the messy play mixture; as they get more confident, hide or make the items smaller so your child has to get their hands in the mixture.

 The blog And Next Comes L has compiled a list of great ideas for dyeing sensory materials.